pervezalam777/notes/engineering-operation-model/README.md

 - Executed on the same operational unit;
 - belong to the same environment;
 - Executed sequentially one after another without a specific trigger

+## Fork and Joins
+While some of the feedback diagrams are a simple one-way cascade, you can have forks.
+The well-known example of a fork is a creation of release branch from the Master branch.
+As we have fork -- we could have a joins as well the example of the same is a hot-fix to a production issue which skip may skip several stages.

 --------------------------------------------------------